 This traditionally marked the beginning of clinical work and wearing of the nursing uniform.

 Lyla M. Olson, a graduate of the Anchor Hospital School of Nursing, designed the Kahler cap.

-A bronze replica of the cap is located in the lobby of Methodist Hospital.
+A bronze replica of the cap is located in the lobby of Mayo Clinic Hospital, Methodist Campus.
 It was a gift from the Methodist-Kahler Alumni Association in 1986 to the Methodist-Kahler School of Nursing commemorating the school "Serving Humanity" for 52 years.